-Getting Started With Live Kidney Donation
+Getting Started With a Living Kidney Donation

-To be considered for live kidney donation, please fill out the form below.
+To be considered for a living kidney donation, please fill out the form below.
 Once the form is submitted, our team will carefully evaluate the information to determine whether or not the person is a candidate.
 We will contact potential donors with results within seven days after the completed form is received.

-More Information About Live Kidney Donation
+More Information About Living Kidney Donation

 Comprehensive information about becoming a living kidney donor is available through the United Network for Organ Sharing (UNOS).